 Here is what can happen when whiplash is left untreated:

-- * Reduced range of motion: Depending on the extent of the soft tissue injury and how it interacts with the cervical and spinal structure, the initial stiffness may develop into limited range of motion.
-When not even stretching helps to promote flexibility, you know that whiplash has worsen.
+- Reduced range of motion: Depending on the extent of the soft tissue injury and how it interacts with the cervical and spinal structure, the initial stiffness may develop into a limited range of motion.
+When not even stretching helps to promote flexibility, you know that whiplash has worsened.

 How Chiropractic Care Can Help Whiplash Patients

 Not every fender-bender will end up with whiplash conditions; in fact, many drivers just feel an initial discomfort that goes away without experiencing any of the aforementioned symptoms, but there is no way of telling when whiplash will get complicated.
 Neck pain that persists for more than 48 hours is a sign that there may be more than just a soft tissue injury to worry about, and this is when you should schedule a visit to a chiropractic clinic.

 As with any medical evaluation, chiropractors will gather subjective and objective observations before coming up with an assessment as well as a treatment plan if needed.
 Depending on the observations, x-rays may be requested.
 There is always a chance that the pain you feel is related to a slight injury that will eventually heal; however, it is better to be determine the full extent of the injury.